alexlopezcifuentes/Distillation-Attention/README.md

 	$ python trainCNNs.py --Architecture ResNet50 --Dataset ADE20K --Distillation None
 >This command will train a vanilla ResNet-50 for the ADE20K dataset using the default parameters used in the paper.
+>**Note**: Models are saved in a unique folder named by the date and hour (pretty long name).
+We recommend changing the folder name once trained to ease their usage as Teachers.

 ### Baselines
 To train a baseline model(s), e.g. using ResNet-18 backbone, run this command: